LaMinMaung193/Autonomous-Water-Cleaning-Robot/README.md

 ##  Overview

-This project integrates mechanical, electronic, and embedded systems to create a **time-controlled water cleaning robot**.
+This project integrates automation, electronic, and embedded systems to create a **time-controlled water cleaning robot**.
 The robot navigates water surfaces, detects obstacles, and collects floating trash using a conveyor mechanism.

 ---